Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 As mentioned here [before](timeout-causes-library-contracts), systems with libraries are a natural candidate for modularization.

-Alternatively to using the '-summarizeExtLibraryCallsAsNonDetPreLinking true' option mentioned before, one can summarize all the methods of a single library using a {ref}`catch-all summary <catch-all-entries>`.
+Alternatively to using the `-summarizeExtLibraryCallsAsNonDetPreLinking true` option mentioned before, one can summarize all the methods of a single library using a {ref}`catch-all summary <catch-all-entries>`.
 For example, to use a `NONDET` summary for all functions of `MyBigLibrary`, one could add the